hkevin01/computer-vision/docs/SETUP_REQUIREMENTS.md

 - CUDA: >= 11.0 (if using NVIDIA)
 - ROCm: >= 5.0 (if using AMD)

-Install notes:
+Install notes

 - Prefer system packages for Qt6 and OpenCV when available; for ONNX Runtime and TensorRT, use provider-specific installs.
 - On Ubuntu, install build-time deps: git, build-essential, cmake, pkg-config, libopencv-dev, libpcl-dev, libvtk-dev, qt6-base-dev, python3, python3-pip

-Common pitfalls:
+Common pitfalls

 - PCL and VTK mismatched versions can break point cloud IO.
 - ONNX Runtime without GPU providers will fall back to CPU; ensure `onnxruntime-gpu` or `onnxruntime-directml` are installed if needed.
 - TensorRT requires compatible CUDA and driver versions.

-# Setup Requirements for Stereo Vision 3D Point Cloud Project
+## Setup Requirements for Stereo Vision 3D Point Cloud Project

 This document outlines all required dependencies and installations for Ubuntu, Windows, and macOS systems.